God is Not the Author of Sin

 Nevertheless, even though no good thing dwelt in his flesh, Paul “consented unto that the Law that it was good (Romans 7:16).
 However, his members, or his natural inclinations responded quite differently, resulting in a situation where he desired to do what was right and good but struggled to carry out the good actions (Romans 7:18).

 In this way, Paul experienced an inward conflict.
-Despite his desire to do good, evil was present with him (Romans 7:21), in his members (Romans 7:23), bringing him into captivity to the law of sin because of the natural inclinations to sin from within.
+Despite his desire to do good, evil was present with him in his members (Romans 7:20-23), bringing him into captivity to the law of sin because of the natural inclinations to sin from within.
 Nonetheless, as he constantly delighted in the Law of God after the inward man or inner self (Romans 7:22), he could justifiably claim, “If I do that I would not, it is no more I that do it, but Sin that dwelleth in me (Romans 7:20) … so then, with the mind I, myself, serve the Law of God, but with the flesh the law of Sin” (Romans 7:25)

 God Did Not Create a Tendency to Sin in Mankind

 Such an internal tendency to sin was not part of Adam and Eve’s nature when God made them.
 John explicitly declares that the lust of the flesh, the lust of the eyes and the pride of life are “not of the Father, but of the world” (1 John 2:16).
 This is a powerful statement that these "lusts" cannot originally be attributed to God; they are sinful inclinations that only came into existence as a result of the first sin.
 The “lust of the world” and “the will of God” are essentially antagonistic (1 John 2:17).
 Therefore followers of Jesus should “no longer live to the lusts of men, but to the will of God” (1 Peter 4:2).
-Far from being created by God, human lusts are “of Diabolos” (John 8:44), which is the personification of our natural inclination to sin.
+Far from being created by God, human lusts are “of Diabolos” (John 8:44), which is the personification of the natural inclination to sin in human nature.

 If God had created Adam and Eve with a natural inclination to sin like us then he would have been the author of sin.
 God made mankind upright (Ecclesiastes 7:29) and they were created “very good” (Genesis 1:31) with an innocence and a natural disposition to obey him.
 They were not tempted internally of their own lusts and enticed (James 1:14) as we are now.
 They did not experience an inner conflict like we do now, as described in Romans 7.